mtisza1/Cenote-Taker2/README.md

                         chromosomal regions from non-circular contigs with
                         viral hallmarks (True is highly recommended for sequenced material not enriched for viruses.
-Virus enriched samples probably should be False) --mem MEM             example: 56 Gigabytes of memory available for Cenote- Taker2.
-Typically, 32 to 80 should be used.
+Virus enriched samples probably should be False (you might check with ViromeQC).
+Also, please use False if --lin_minimum_hallmark_genes is set to 0) --mem MEM             example: 56 Gigabytes of memory available for Cenote- Taker2.
+Typically, 16 to 32 should be used.
 Lower memory will work in theory, but could extend the length of the run
   --cpu CPU             Example: 32 Number of CPUs available for Cenote-